-During the five-year period from 2004 through 2008 speed related fatalities have declined.
+The 5-year moving average from 2000 through 2008 shows speed related fatalities declining.
 Total fatalities have fallen from a high of 104 in 2004 and currently stand at 63 for 2008.
 Speed enforcement will be integrated into STEP project enforcement criteria.